peteroupc/peteroupc.github.io/randomfunc.md

           i = size(list) - 1
           while i > 0
              // Choose an item ranging from the first item
              // up to the item given in `i`.
-Note that the item
+Observe that the item
              // at i+1 is excluded.
              j = RNDINTEXC(i + 1)
              // Swap item at index i with item at index j;